-3.3.1.
-The Authority will always assess the risk of loss before entering into and whilst holding service loans.
-Should the Council make service loans in the future, risk assessment will take various forms, for example assessing the nature and level of competition, assessing how the market/customer needs will evolve over time, barriers to entry and exit and any ongoing investment requirements.
-Where necessary, the Council will also engage use of external advisors.
-3.3.2.
+3.3.1.3.3.2.
 The Council is currently undertaking due diligence work on the opportunity for the Council to purchase shares in a Special Purpose Vehicle (SPV) so as to own, operate or invest in renewable energy generation.
 This business case would also involve the Council entering into a loan in 2020/21 at a commercial rate with the Special Purpose Vehicle.
 This will be set out within the Council's Investment Strategy for 2020/21 (presented to Full Council in February or March 2020).